 Yes.
 The activities at Next are student driven.
 Clubs are typically designed by students, based on the interests of the student body.
 Click here to see a list of our active clubs.

 Any student living in NH can attend Next.
 Next has a partnership with the Derry School District, and as a result, the majority of our students are from Derry.
 However, we have had students from Windham, Hampstead, Atkinson, Hudson, Litchfield, Londonderry, Manchester, Raymond, and Nashua.

 Next does not use traditional grades (A, B, C, etc.) Instead, Next communicates academic progress through competencies.
 Most student learning is organized around projects, which align to one or more competencies.
 Student progress is reported as a percent of competencies complete.
-For example, if a credit area contains eight (8) competencies and a student has met two (2) of those competencies, he/she is 25% complete within that credit area.
+For example, if a credit area contains eight (8) competencies and a student has met two (2) of those competencies, they are 25% complete within that credit area.
 To complete a competency, the student must receive a minimum score of competent, as assessed by the instructor.
 In many cases, the student can also earn a higher score of competent with distinction.
 A student’s progress toward the attainment of a high school diploma is reported as a percent of all competencies associated with a student’s ILP completed.

 The term 1:1 (one-to-one) refers to the availability of computers for student use.
 At Next, each student is issued a laptop computer to use while enrolled.
 Students have the ability to bring their computers home or leave them at school (if they have personal devices at home).
 In some cases, students can bring their own personal devices to school.